 My Fireball Apple Cider recipe has been extremely popular on Pinterest lately, and I can only assume it’s because it’s the perfect drink to warm you up during the holiday season.
 But now that cranberries are in season, there’s nothing that makes me feel more festive than a hot spiced cranberry mulled wine cider.

 Being a Boston native turned LA transplant, I never thought I’d miss the cold weather.
-But now when the holidays roll around, I find myself wanting to snuggle up by the fireplace with a warm beverage.
+But now when the holidays roll around, I find myself wanting to snuggle up by the fireplace with a warm cocktail.
 So this past Thanksgiving, my friends and I rented a cozy cabin in Big Bear Mountain and enjoyed lots of spiked hot cocoa and cider by the fire!
 (And the hot tub!)

 I also made a giant pan of this for my family holiday party, and it was a hit!